 You wager on whether an asset (i.e. Forex pair or commodity) will either rise or fall at a particular time/event (known as the expiry e.g. monthly expiry for NFP).
 You must also factor in costs such as spreads and commissions.

 The only downside to this way of trading is you will find it very hard to get lending.
-Getting a mortgage as a forex trader is hard enough, let alone when your income is legally classified as gambling.
-This is something I would highly recommend keeping in mind.
+Getting a mortgage as a forex traderOpens in a new tab.

 There has always been an argument of whether forex trading is gambling or investing.
 By using a spread betting account, you’re leaning more towards the gambling edge, rather than classic investing.